Habbie/hello-dns/tdns/README.md

 When DNS labels contain spaces or other non-ascii characters, and a label needs to be converted for screen display or entry, escaping rules apply.
-The only place in a nameserver where these escaping rules should be enabled is in the parsing or printing of DNS Labels.
+The only place in a nameserver where these escaping rules should be enabled is in the parsing or printing of DNS labels.

 The input to a `DNSLabel` is an unescaped binary string.
 The escaping example from RFC 4343 thus works like this: